Frvetz/FS22_SlipDestroysFields/README.md

 -Step-To-Step Guide for adjusting the values-

-	- 1. Unzip the Mod
+	- 1. Unzip the mod

 	- 2. Open the file "registerSlipDestroysFields.lua"

-	- 3. Look for the lines 	'registerSlipDestroysFields.Strength = 1.8		-- Option "Little Destruction" '		at the end of the script (lines 208-212)
+	- 3. Look for the lines 	'registerSlipDestroysFields.Strength = 1.8		-- Option "Little Destruction" '		at the end of the script (lines 229-233)
 				'registerSlipDestroysFields.Strength = 1.65 	-- Option "Medium Destruction" '
 				'registerSlipDestroysFields.Strength = 1.5 	-- Option "Much Destruction" '

 	- 4.
-		1. Change the number "1.8" in line 208      (registerSlipDestroysFields.Strength = 1.8   -- Option "Little Destruction") to change the destruction amount for the selected option "Little Destruction".
+		1. Change the number "1.8" in line 229      (registerSlipDestroysFields.Strength = 1.8   -- Option "Little Destruction") to change the destruction amount for the selected option "Little Destruction".

-		2. Change the number "1.65" in line 210      (registerSlipDestroysFields.Strength = 1.65   -- Option "Medium Destruction") to change the destruction amount for the selected option "Medium Destruction".
+		2. Change the number "1.65" in line 231      (registerSlipDestroysFields.Strength = 1.65   -- Option "Medium Destruction") to change the destruction amount for the selected option "Medium Destruction".

-		3. Change the number "1.8" in line 212      (registerSlipDestroysFields.Strength = 1.8   -- Option "Much Destruction") to change the destruction amount for the selected option "Much Destruction".
+		3. Change the number "1.8" in line 233      (registerSlipDestroysFields.Strength = 1.8   -- Option "Much Destruction") to change the destruction amount for the selected option "Much Destruction".

 		!The numbers are very sensitive and do not need to be changed much to notice a change.
 Even a change of 0.1 has a remarkable impact!